Satisfactory Academic Progress (SAP)

 2. Pace – the quantitative requirement has two parts, Required Completion Rate and Maximum Time Frame.

 2. Maximum Time Frame (150% SAP) – A student must complete the degree program within 150% of the published credit length of the academic program.
 The maximum length of study depends on the degree they are pursuing.
-Time is measured in credits, including transfer credits and credits attempted while at LTC, regardless of financial aid status or if the credits were completed.
+Time is measured in credits, including transfer credits and credits attempted while at Lakeshore College, regardless of financial aid status or if the credits were completed.
 Repeated courses count against your maximum time frame.
 For additional programs of study, if courses completed for a prior program are not required for your current program, they are not counted against your Maximum time frame.
 For program changes, financial aid will include all credits for both past and current programs.

 • Required Completion Rate – You must, regardless of degree, earn 67% of all credits attempted.
 This is a cumulative calculation and includes credits attempted at Lakeshore as well as all schools at which courses were taken and counted toward your Lakeshore degree.
 If you do not earn 67% of all credit hours attempted you will be placed on financial aid warning, probation, or suspension depending on your history.